House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 8. Macadamia Nuts

-Macademia trees are evergreens, and the nut is exceptionally strong and hard – 5 times harder than hazelnuts, and almost as strong as aluminum!
-Opening the nut commonly involves sawing the hull rather than cracking and using a special tool to separate the halves.
-Chocolate-covered macadamia nuts are a well-known treat available in most supermarkets.
-This does not improve the nut’s otherwise healthy nutritional profile, but certainly is tasty!
-Macadamia nuts are particularly fatty, leading to their tremendous caloric content per ounce.
+Macadamia trees are evergreens, and the nut is exceptionally strong and hard; it’s five times harder than hazelnuts and almost as strong as aluminum!
+Opening the nut commonly involves sawing the hull rather than cracking it and using a special tool to separate the halves.

 Nutritional data for 1oz (28.35g) of macadamia nuts: